Her Background and Passions

-I have been married for 28 years and have three amazing children ages 24, 21 and 17 and one lovely daughter-in-law.
-I have been an adoptive mother for almost 17 years to a daughter who was adopted internationally.
-I have a BA in psychology from Transylvania University and I am a Christian who holds a Biblical worldview.
-I have traveled and lived in both Europe and Asia, and in addition to learning about other cultures, my core passions are my faith, adoption and helping people grow.
-I have worked professionally and in a volunteer capacity with adoptive families, children of all ages, missionaries and cross cultural workers, international students, orphans, the elderly and refugees.
+Renee has been married for 31 years and has three amazing children ages 27, 24 and 21 and one lovely daughter-in-law.
+She has been an adoptive mother for 20 years to a daughter who was adopted internationally.
+She has a BA in psychology from Transylvania University and is a Christian who holds a Biblical worldview.
+She has traveled and lived in both Europe and Asia, and in addition to learning about other cultures, her core passions are her faith, helping people grow and adoption and foster care.
+She has worked with children of all ages, missionaries and cross cultural workers, international students, orphans, the elderly, refugees and adoptive and foster families.

 Adoption Related Experience

-My approach to helping families uses principles and methods influenced by Theraplay, Experiential Learning, Trust-Based Relational Interventions, Daniel Siegel and Dyadic Developmental Psychotherapy.
-I am skilled at taking clinical information and translating it into practical parenting approaches that foster and adoptive parents can use to improve their relationships and decrease negative behavior.
+Her approach to helping children and families uses principles and methods influenced by Trust-Based Relational Interventions, Daniel Siegel, Theraplay and Dialectical Behavior Therapy Skills.
+She is skilled at taking clinical information and translating it into practical tools that foster and adoptive children and parents can use to improve their lives.

-I have also facilitated several parent support groups and visited and volunteered in orphanages.
-I am grateful for the many adoptive families that I have been friends with over the past twenty years.
-It has been a joy to support each other as our children have grown through the various developmental phases leading to adulthood.
-My daughter, who was adopted internationally, has by far been my biggest teacher on the issues surrounding adoption.
+She is grateful for the many adoptive families that she has known over the past twenty years.
+It has been a joy for her to watch these children go through the various developmental phases leading to adulthood.
+Her daughter, who was adopted internationally, has by far been her biggest teacher on the issues surrounding adoption.